jimgordon20/jim_g_green_screen/README.md

 Here's the link to the post with scripts for making clothing, and for vehicles check comments for vehicles script !
 [ https://forum.cfx.re/t/free-standalone-clothing-images-generator/5203142 ]

+best time is during the day as I can’t be bothered to remove the light from the airplane hangar

 ![FiveM® by Cfx re 16_02_2024 01_22_57](https://github.com/jimgordon20/jim_g_green_screen/assets/110393030/cf08ed4f-b9b0-4457-93bc-d9d975f75f2d)